gyorilab/mira/docs/index.md

 ### Adding a template

 There are three ways that a template can be added to a template model object.
-A
+A user might want to add a template to an existing template model object to extend its capabilities or customize the model to fit the specific problem scenario.

 #### Adding a template using `add_template`
 We can use the `add_template` template model instance method to add a template.